SreenathSaikumar/big-data-installs/README.md

 # big-data-installs
-Installing Hadoop and Spark on Linux for the Big Data course at PES University
+Installing Hadoop and Spark on Linux for the Big Data course at PES University, now with support for your extremely niche Arch and ZSH setup.
+Only the Hadoop script has been changed as of now.

 # Installing Hadoop and Spark